hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/investigating-job-failure.md

 ## Description

-This page provides some useful information on investigating a job failure.
+Not always jobs execute successfully.
+There are a list of reasons jobs or applications stop or crash.
+The most common causes are:

+- exceeding resource limits and
+- software-specific errors

+Here, discussed are ways to gather information, aspects of avoiding misleading information and aspects of common issues.

 !!! types caution ""
-    It is important to collect error/output messages either by writing such information to the default location or by specifying specific locations using the --error/–output option.
+    It is important to collect error/output messages either by writing such information to the default location or by specifying specific locations using the `--error`/`--output` option.
 Do not redirect the error/output stream to /dev/null unless you know what you are doing.
 Error and output messages are the starting point for investigating a job failure.

-A job may fail due to a hardware failure on a node involved in the computation, a failure of a Slurm daemon, exceeding a resource limit, or a software specific error.
-The most common causes are exceeding resource limits and software-specific errors which we will discuss here.

 ## Exceeding Resource Limits

-Each partition limits the maximal allowed runtime of a job and provides default values for the estimated job runtime and memory usage per core.
-A job should request appropriate values for those resources using the --time and --mem-per-core options.
-A job is killed if one of these limits is exceeded.
+Each partition defines maximum and default limits for runtime and memory usage.
+Within the job specification the current limits can be defined within the ranges.
+For better scheduling, the job requirements should be estimated and the limits should be adapted to the needs.
+The lower the limits the better SLURM can find a spot.
+Furthermore, the less resource overhead is specified the less resources are wasted, e.g. for memory.

+If a job exceeds the runtime or memory limit, it will get killed by SLURM.

+## Error Information

 In both cases, the error file provides appropriate information:

 Time limit: